graviton-browser/graviton-browser/website/source/introduction.rst

 **Why the JVM?** We don't want to repeat the web's mistake of restricting us to a single language.
 The JVM has the best support for running multiple languages and having them interoperate.
-It also has some of the best cross platform user interface frameworks, many excellent libraries and modules, good tools and a relatively clean design.
+It also has some of the best cross platform user interface frameworks, many excellent libraries and modules, good tools and a relatively clean design for its age.
 Through Graal and Truffle languages we can combine not only scripting languages like JavaScript, Python and Ruby but also C/C++ modules via Sulong.
 This gives us a direct equivalent to WebAssembly.

 **Aren't JVMs bloated and sluggish?** Historically yes.
 We aren't worried about this though for three reasons.
 (1) Our competition isn't expertly written C++ apps but web apps, which are even worse.
 (2) The bulk of the JVM's reputation for sluggishness comes from startup time and memory usage, not peak runtime performance.
 All of these are being tackled by the JVM team through recently added features like ahead of time compilation, AppCDS (class data pre-computation and sharing), GCs that don't pause the application and other such features.
 (3) The JVM's reputation largely dates from the late 1990's and early 2000's when hardware wasn't as good as it is now.
-Over time hardware got bigger and the JVM got more efficient.
+Over time hardware got bigger and JVMs got more efficient.
 So we aren't worried about this so much anymore.

 **Do apps need to be written specifically for it?** No, Graviton can download and run ordinary Java apps with a main method that have been uploaded to a Maven repository or github.
 There are many such apps already.
 But with small adaptations, the user experience will get a lot better.
 As such there is no bright line between a JVM app and a Graviton app.
 We call this :doc:`incremental-adaptation`.

-**Is this real?** Not exactly, but from tiny acorns great oaks can grow!
-It's not usable today but why not help us make it real?
-Check out the `task list <https://github.com/mikehearn/graviton-browser/issues>`_.

 User experience sketch
 ======================

+.. note:: This section describes the end state vision, not what is currently implemented.

 Graviton exposes a dual user experience.
 For GUI apps it is somewhat analagous to a web browser, but with a greater focus on allowing apps to open top level windows (escape the tab).
 It features: